 - Web-Based (WEB): Classes that appear as WEB (web-based) on students’ schedules will employ 100% remote methods, using a mix of synchronous and asynchronous activities.
-Synchronous classes will meet over Zoom at scheduled times as listed on each student’s schedule.
+Synchronous classes will meet over Zoom at scheduled times as listed.
 Asynchronous activities, centered in Blackboard, will occur at non-scheduled times throughout the course.

 - Laboratory (LAB): Classes that appear as LAB (laboratory) on students’ schedules generally require specific lab space and equipment for course delivery.
 Since many LAB courses include a degree of hands-on learning, the university is expecting that most LAB courses will have some time inside physical lab spaces.
 Some laboratory classes may be delivered via the Web-Based model or have some students in the lab while others are joining remotely for an individual course session.
 This decision is based on course content and the ability to use technology to deliver the lab experience remotely.
 Remote LAB classes will be delivered in a synchronous fashion, occurring at a scheduled time